How to use Christmas Feedback to Grow your Revenue in 2020

 How to proactively use this time of the year to increase ratings?

 The easiest way to collect valuable data from customers is to simply request it.
-As mentioned earlier, staff should be trained to interact with guests offline, whereas online reviewers should be encouraged to follow-up their ratings with more descriptive feedback.
+As mentioned earlier, staff should be trained to interact with guests offline, whereas digital reviewers should be encouraged to follow-up their ratings with more descriptive online customer feedback.

 Considering that the end of the year is near, there is no better time to send out a personalized customer satisfaction survey by email.
 To increase the chances of receiving a lot of data in return, it should be as effortless as possible.
 A Net Promoter Score (NPS) rating can help to measure overall satisfaction and brand loyalty and incorporating open-ended questions will encourage customers to share more qualitative data.
 Customizing the survey to tailor your customer group and keeping it short and sweet will have a direct impact on the final response rate.